A Sicily road trip is not just a bucket-list-worthy tour. It’s an experience connecting travellers with the heart of Italy.

 Ready for some downtime?
 San Vito lo Capo is a cute tiny town blessed with crystal clear waters, a beautiful beach, and a lively pedestrian street.

 Take it up a notch and visit the ‘Riserva dello Zingaro’ for more splendid nature and summer vibes.
-Although, before heading to this natural reserve, check the official website -it’s currently closed due to fires.
+Although, before heading to this natural reserve, check the official website -it can be closed due to fires or other reasons.

 Getting from Agrigento to San Vito lo Capo